z336/blog/src/pages/writing/how-to-build-this-website.md

 1. [Sublime Text](https://www.sublimetext.com/): I'm back on my Sublime Text bullshit after years of Visual Studio Code.
 VS Code is robust, but bloated, and I'm tired of Microsoft tracking everything I do.
 It might require some hacking here and there but Sublime Text is still one sharp editor.
 2. [Hyper](https://hyper.is/): You should enjoy the terminal you stare at for many hours a day.
 3. [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/): I'm kind of a Firefox lifer, even though they seem to be selling out at the time of writing.
-The developer tools are top notch and they still let use [uBlock Origin](https://ublockorigin.com/).
+The developer tools are top notch and they still let me use [uBlock Origin](https://ublockorigin.com/).
 4. [Astro](https://www.astro.build/): It feels familiar if you have ever built anything with React, but unlike React, it does not ship any JavaScript to the client unless you intentionally add it.

 ## Design in HTML and CSS

 I like to think I have an eye for design but I am not a designer.
-So step 0 is to shop around for inspiration and see if it can inspre me to create something new.
+So step 0 is to shop around for inspiration and see if it can help me to create something new.
 These sites look great and (perhaps obviously) inspire the design here on my own site:

 - [HeydonWorks](https://heydonworks.com/)
 - [Henry from Online](https://henry.codes/)